Super Lawyers

 February 1, 2023 – Class Action Hearing Today

 Lawyers on both sides for the time of retailer defendant discovery on Monday.
 As you would expect, plaintiffs’ lawyers want to move quickly, and defense lawyers want to slow down.
 Judge Cote wasted no time setting up a hearing on the dispute for today.
-The stakes here are not significant – plaintiffs’ lawyers want defendants to identify custodians of records and produce some documents within 30 days, and defendants want more time – but how these disputes resolve sets a tone for what the pace of the litigation will be.
+The stakes here are not significant – plaintiffs’ lawyers want defendants to identify custodians of records and produce some documents within 30 days, and defendants want more time – but how these disputes resolve sets a tone for the litigation’s pace.

 In general, plaintiffs’ attorneys want to move quickly because that gets our clients closer to trial dates, pushing us towards a global settlement.
 The defendants just want to delay.